Robert Peters (Illinois politician)

 Robert J. Peters (born April 26, 1985) is an American politician serving as a Democratic member of the Illinois Senate for the 13th district.
-The Chicago-based district includes all or parts of East Side, Hyde Park, Kenwood, South Chicago, South Shore, and Woodlawn.
-Peters took office on January 6, 2019 to succeed Kwame Raoul.
-He is the chair of the Illinois Senate Black Caucus.
+The Chicago-based district, once represented by President Barack Obama, includes all or parts of East Side, Hyde Park, Kenwood, South Chicago, South Shore, and Woodlawn.
+Peters took office on January 6, 2019 to succeed Kwame Raoul, and was re-elected in 2020 and 2024.
+He served as the Senate Chair of the Illinois Legislative Black Caucus from 2021 to 2024 and has been the Majority Whip for the Senate Democratic Caucus since 2025.
+He is a candidate in the Democratic primary for the 2026 election for Illinois' 2nd congressional district.